 Waterbuck hunting South Africa is hunting for the fourth largest antelope in South Africa.
 As the name indicates, this rather stocky antelope can be found close to a permanent water source.
-Waterbuck do not mind stepping into a waterhole to drink from the center, away from the hustle and bustle at the edge of the drinking facility.
-Waterbuck are large, stocky antelope.
+Waterbuck do not mind stepping into a waterhole to drink from the center of a water hole.
+This keeps them away from the hustle and bustle at the edge of the drinking facility.

 Their large rounded ears are useful in detecting any possible approaching danger.
 They have a shaggy gray and hairy coat with longer hair down the throat.
 The most distinguishing factor would be the large white ring round the rear of the animals.
 Only bulls sport horns.
 Bulls will actively defend their harems during the rut that will leave many opponents wounded.